Gianluca Mancini: Perugia

 Mancini left for Perugia on loan in mid–2015, with an option to purchase.
 Mancini made his professional debut in the Serie B for Perugia on 11 September 2015 in a game against Pescara.

 After a brief return to Florence, by the club excising the counter-option. on 1 August 2016, Fiorentina announced that they had sold Mancini to Perugia outright for free.
 It was later revealed that Fiorentina was eligible to 50% future transfer fee.

 Atalanta

 In January 2017, Mancini and Alessandro Santopadre, son of Massimiliano Santopadre, chairman of Perugia, were signed by Atalanta for €200,000 and €1 million transfer fees respectively.
 They were immediately loaned back to Perugia from Atalanta.
 The deal was later accused by the prosecutor as a manipulation of transfer fees, which overstated the price-tag of Santopadre and understated Mancini.
 The chairman and both clubs were acquitted of any wrongdoing in July 2018.

 Mancini made his Serie A debut in a 1–1 draw against his former team Fiorentina, replacing Rafael Toloi after 25 minutes.

 On 4 February 2018, he scored his first goal in a 1–0 for Atalanta against Chievo in Serie A.

 Roma

 On 17 July 2019, Mancini joined Roma on loan with a conditional obligation to buy for €13 million plus bonuses and a 10 per cent sell on fee.

+Mancini scored an own goal in the 2023 Europa League final against Sevilla, which Sevilla ultimately won on penalties.
+This made him the first player to score in a European final against a team managed by José Mourinho since Henrik Larsson in the 2003 UEFA Cup final.